symfony/symfony-docs/doctrine/events.rst

 .. seealso::

-    This article covers listeners and subscribers for Doctrine ORM.
+    This article covers listeners for Doctrine ORM.
 If you are using ODM for MongoDB, read the `DoctrineMongoDBBundle documentation`_.

 Doctrine Lifecycle Callbacks